Analysis and X-ray tomography

 For any point $x\in\pud$, let~$L_x$ be the line segment connecting boundary points of the unit disc so that~$x$ is the closest point to the origin on~$L_x$.
 If $\abs{x}=1$, the line will degenerate into a point.
 This is a convenient way to parametrize all lines through the closed unit disc that do not meet the origin.

 For a continuous function $f\colon\pud\to\C$, we define~$\xrt f(x)$ to be the integral of~$f$ over~$L_x$.
+The mapping $x\mapsto L_x$ gives a bijection between the set of points and the set of lines.
 Again, we use polar coordinates, so that the X-ray transform of~$f$ is a function $\xrt f(r,\theta)$.
 It will be useful to write this as a Fourier series in the variable~$\theta$.

 For $\theta\in\R/2\pi\Z$, denote $v_\theta=(\cos(\theta),\sin(\theta))$.
 For $r>0$ and $\theta\in\R/2\pi\Z$, the corresponding line can be written as